 For the most part this will hinge on whether you get on with your neighbour, however it's an intriguing question.
 It is perfectly feasible that when your neighbour is clipping his/her side of the hedge they might offer to trim your side as well.
 Certain neighbours may not be quite so helpful and will leave you to maintain your own side.
 When push comes to shove you're legally entitled to cut any roots or branches of a hedge that grow into your garden from a neighbour's garden or from a public road, and are creating a problem.
 However, you are only able to chop them back as far as the property boundary, if you cut more you might be taken to court for damages.

-All in all, reducing hedge height is an essential part of garden maintenance, as it balances both aesthetics and the health of the hedge.
-Whilst it may seem to be a straightforward process, the underlying nuances warrant a vigilant approach, preferably under the tutelage of a proficient professional gardener.
-This guarantees that the hedge remains a treasured feature of the garden, thriving in all its glory.
-(65025 - Hedge Height Reduction Blandford Forum)
+In brief, trimming hedges to reduce their height is a key part of garden care, as it ensures their beauty and health.
+Despite the illusion of simplicity, the complexities involved demand a meticulous approach, ideally under the guidance of an experienced professional gardener.
+This ensures that the hedge, a cherished aspect of the garden, flourishes in all its glory.
+(84573 - Hedge Height Reduction Blandford Forum)

 More Blandford Forum Tradespeople: You may also require lawn mowing in Blandford Forum, garden digging services in Blandford Forum, artifical grass in Blandford Forum, gardeners in Blandford Forum, fencing in Blandford Forum, block paving in Blandford Forum, soil irrigation in Blandford Forum, bricklaying in Blandford Forum, landscape gardeners in Blandford Forum, garden decking in Blandford Forum, patio builders in Blandford Forum, garden clearance in Blandford Forum, tree surgeons in Blandford Forum, garden designers in Blandford Forum, garden pond installation in Blandford Forum, an electrician in Blandford Forum, roof cleaning in Blandford Forum, a carpenter in Blandford Forum, garden shed builders in Blandford Forum, SKIP HIRE in Blandford Forum.